Despite a push for fully-electric and hybrid vehicles, gasoline use remains high.

 Determine the Property’s Environmental History

 Your gas station investment needs to be protected.
-Even from the unseen.
+Even from the unseen, including understanding the potential legal liabilities a franchisor might face if a franchisee’s business fails.

 After all, discovering contamination after purchasing a location won’t do you much good.